 Our answer is yes.
-Actually, a lot of public or business people conceive babies via surrogacy due to their crazy schedule.
+Actually, a lot of public or business people conceive babies via surrogacy due to their crazy schedules.

 Independent journey or Agency

 An independent journey sounds like you could save money on agency fees.
 However, you need to find a surrogate, psychologist, attorney by yourself, assuming something happens during the journey.
-For instance, the surrogate does not pass the medical screening or changes her mind.
-You may get big losts and nobody could help you.
+For instance, the surrogate does not pass medical screening or changes her mind.
+You may get a big loss and nobody could help you.